 I am saying—and finding it work to believe myself—that all this highly patterned legend, which so clearly can be taken as a metaphor of the huge transilience toward consciousness, was not composed, planned, and put together by poets conscious of what they were doing.
 It is as if the god-side of the bicameral man was approaching consciousness before the man-side, the right hemisphere before the left.
 And if belief does stick here, and we are inclined to ask scoffingly and rhetorically, how could an epic that may itself be a kind of drive toward consciousness be composed by nonconscious men?
 We can also ask with the same rhetorical fervor, how could it have been composed by conscious men?
 And have the same silence follow.
 We do not know the answer to either question.

 But so it is.
 And as this series of stories sweeps from its lost hero sobbing on an alien shore in bicameral thrall to his beautiful goddess Calypso, winding through its world of demigods, testings, and deceits, to his defiant war whoops in a rival-routed home, from trance through disguise to recognition, from sea to land, east to west, defeat to prerogative, the whole long song is an odyssey toward subjective identity and its triumphant acknowledgment out of the hallucinatory enslavements of the past.
-From a will-less gigolo of a divinity to the gore-spattered lion on his own hearth, Odysseus becomes ‘Odysseus’. [pp. 276-77; the emphases and notes are mine.]
+From a will-less gigolo of a divinity to the gore-spattered lion on his own hearth, Odysseus becomes ‘Odysseus’.

 I believe that the Bible should be regarded in much the same way that Jaynes regards the Odyssey: as “an odyssey toward subjective identity,” and away from the mentality associated with what Jaynes calls the “bicameral mind.”
 The Bible is the story—ironically, a story told in the largely unconscious language of myth and cryptic symbol—of the movement away from an unconscious, cryptically symbolic, deceptive, mythical mode of thought, and toward a more conscious, clear, honest, conceptual mode of thought.
 Just like the Odyssey, the Bible should, to use Jaynes’ words, be thought of as “a kind of drive toward consciousness.”
 It is using esoteric and mythical language to express the authors’ unconscious yearning to finally get free of that entire esotericist way of communicating and thinking—so that they could gain the ability to become more conscious.

 Jaynes writes that in the Odyssey, the “muses” seemed to be “narratizing their own downfall, their own fading away into subjective thought, and celebrating the rise of a new mentality that will overwhelm the very act of their song.”
-And I am arguing that the “angels” that inspired the writing of the Bible were doing precisely the same thing (whether one chooses to regard these “angels” as relatively literal or metaphorical).
-That is what makes it imperative that Christians be willing to relinquish their own “song”—the Bible—by no longer regarding it as an authoritative religious writing: because I believe the ultimate purpose of the Bible is to get Christians to do exactly that.
+And I am arguing that the “angels” that inspired the writing of the Bible were doing precisely the same thing (whether one chooses to regard these “angels” as relatively literal or purely metaphorical).
+That is what makes it imperative that Christians be willing to relinquish their own “song”—the Bible—by no longer regarding it as an authoritative religious writing; because I believe the ultimate purpose of the Bible is to get Christians to do exactly that.